 This task collects information on all participants involved in your application.
-For more information, consult the eligibility criteria of the specific funding opportunity you are interested in and the Eligibility Requirements in the CIHR Grants and Awards Guide.
+For more information, consult the eligibility criteria of the specific funding opportunity you are interested in and the eligibility requirements in the CIHR Application Administration Guide.

 The Nominated Principal Applicant (NPA) must remain unchanged between different phases of the competition process (ie. Registration, Expression of Interest, Letter of intent, etc.).
 Other participants can be added or removed unless otherwise specified in the funding opportunity.

 - The NPA can add participants to the application in ResearchNet by clicking “Add Participants”.

 - Note: If the participant's PIN has not been validated, the participant must login to their ResearchNet account, select their name in the top right banner, and select “Validate your CIHR PIN”.

 Most Significant Contributions